 An almost-empty-nester, I recently remarried – so watch for my name changing to Smit, along with a new website!
 My husband and I divide our time between our homes in Peterborough and St. Catharines.
 Between us we have 4 young adult children.
 While my daughter is attending school on the east coast, we get to pet-sit her sassy cat and a very large lap dog - a cane corso/mastiff cross who loves to cuddle!!
 While they live on the premises, the animals do not attend sessions…although the dog has been known to make a special appearance upon request!

-Currently I am working in both private practice in Peterborough as well as with a local community agency, seeing individuals and couples of all ages and walks of life, dealing with a wide spectrum of issues.
+I have been in private practice in Peterborough since 2014 seeing individuals and couples of all ages and walks of life, dealing with a wide spectrum of issues.
+Up until August 2021, I also worked for a local community agency and still maintain strong ties to that organization.
 I seek to match the therapy approach to the client, paying particular attention to developing a strong therapeutic relationship between myself and my client.